kevancress/MeasureIt_ARCH/README.md

  * __Text Field__: Sets the text for the annotation.
    * Annotations can have multiple text fields, each new text field will display as a new line in the Annotation Text.
  * __Font__: Lets you select a custom font for the Annotation from your system.
- * __Text Source__: MeasureIt-ARCH can pull annotation text from an objects Custom Properties metadata.
+ * __Text Source__: MeasureIt_ARCH can pull annotation text from an objects Custom Properties metadata.
 This field defines the source custom property.
-   * If two text fields are available, MeasureIt-ARCH will use the first to display the custom properties name, and the second to display the value.
+   * If two text fields are available, MeasureIt_ARCH will use the first to display the custom properties name, and the second to display the value.
    * If only one text field is available, only the value will be displayed.
  * __Size__: The Annotation font size.
  * __Resolution__: The Annotation font resolution.